Acute stress reaction: Pathophysiology

 Stress is characterised by specific physiological responses to adverse or noxious stimuli.

 Hans Selye was the first to coin the term "general adaptation syndrome" to suggest that stress-induced physiological responses proceed through the stages of alarm, resistance, and exhaustion.

 The sympathetic branch of the autonomic nervous system gives rise to a specific set of physiological responses to physical or psychological stress.
 The body's response to stress is also termed a "fight or flight" response, and it is characterised by an increase in blood flow to the skeletal muscles, heart, and brain, a rise in heart rate and blood pressure, dilation of pupils, and an increase in the amount of glucose released by the liver.

 The onset of an acute stress response is associated with specific physiological actions in the sympathetic nervous system, both directly and indirectly through the release of adrenaline and, to a lesser extent, noradrenaline from the medulla of the adrenal glands.
 These catecholamine hormones facilitate immediate physical reactions by triggering increases in heart rate and breathing, constricting blood vessels.
 An abundance of catecholamines at neuroreceptor sites facilitates reliance on spontaneous or intuitive behaviours often related to combat or escape.

 Normally, when a person is in a serene, non-stimulated state, the firing of neurons in the locus ceruleus is minimal.
 A novel stimulus, once perceived, is relayed from the sensory cortex of the brain through the thalamus to the brain stem.
 That route of signalling increases the rate of noradrenergic activity in the locus ceruleus, and the person becomes more alert and attentive to their environment.

 If a stimulus is perceived as a threat, a more intense and prolonged discharge of the locus ceruleus activates the sympathetic division of the autonomic nervous system.
-The activation of the sympathetic nervous system leads to the release of norepinephrine from nerve endings acting on the heart, blood vessels, respiratory centres, and other sites.
+The activation of the sympathetic nervous system leads to the release of norepinephrine from nerve endings acting on the heart, blood vessels, respiratory centers, and other sites.
 The ensuing physiological changes constitute a major part of the acute stress response.
 The other major player in the acute stress response is the hypothalamic-pituitary-adrenal axis.
 Stress activates this axis and produces neuro-biological changes.
 These chemical changes increase the chances of survival by bringing the physiological system back to homeostasis.